Giganto: Giganto (Deviant Mutate)

 A Skrull named De'Lila was brainwashing Giganto and the rest of Mole Man's monsters.
 Giganto was sent as a diversion while she looked for the lost Inorganic Technodrone.
-Giganto was used by Mole Men to capture Skrulls that were also looking for the Inorganic Technodrone.
+Giganto was used by Mole Men to capture Skrulls that were also looking for the Technodrone.
 Giganto ended up fighting the "new" Fantastic Four (Spider-Man, Wolverine, Hulk, and Ghost Rider).
 It attempted to crush Hulk before it was stabbed by Wolverine.
-The Inorganic Technodrone was finally found by Giganto's mate who had laid on the flying saucer containing it thinking it was a nest.
-Although Mole Man and De'Lila tried to claim the Inorganic Technodrone for their own before it could end up imprinted by someone, it ended up accepting Giganto's mate who had imprinted on it and accepted it as if it were her own child.
+The Technodrone was finally found by Giganto's mate who had laid on the flying saucer containing it thinking it was a nest.
+Although Mole Man and De'Lila tried to claim the Technodrone for their own before it could end up imprinted by someone, it ended up accepting Giganto's mate who had imprinted on it and accepted it as if it were her own child.

 Mole Man, Giganto, and Tricephalous were conjured from the timestream by Aron the Rogue Watcher to oppose allies of the Fantastic Four who have come to prevent him from creating a pocket universe.
 Giganto fought the Thing who buried it in a landslide.

 Mole Man assembled Giganto and other monsters to invade the surface only for it to be abandoned when the Fantastic Four were discovered to be alive.

 During his labors for the reality TV Show "The New Labors of Hercules", Hercules was sent to capture Giganto as a reimaging of his labor to capture the Man-Eating Mares of King Diomedes.
 Hercules used an enormous chain to snare Giganto then swung it at Giganto's brothers.
 Mole Man sent some Moloids to attack Hercules who attacked them by swinging Giganto toward them.

 The Moloids later employed Giganto to help them find the Mole Man.
 To do that, they captured people dressed as Santa Claus when they misinterpreted Mole Man's last words being "Santa".